 Smithsonian’s collection of knowledge centers serve as a treasure chest for visitors.
-The aforementioned Air and Space Museum and Natural History Museum are definitely fan favorites.
+The aforementioned Air and Space Museum and Natural History Museum are definitely fanned favorites.
 The American History Museum, with its endless array of Americana (read: the Star-Spangled Banner Flag), takes a comprehensive look at our country’s history, and the National Zoo, which features hundreds of species and the cutest panda cub around, Bei Bei, also draw millions each year.

 But with the whole Smithsonian lineup at your disposal, we recommend that you also dig deeper in the District.
-Witness the wonders of Asian art at the Sackler Gallery.
-Marvel at cutting-edge exhibits and Instagrammable architecture at them Hirshhorn Museum and Sculpture Garden, and have your mind blown by the crafty wizardry seen in the art at the recently renovated Renwick Gallery, located steps from the White House.
+Witness the wonders of Asian art at the Freer | Sackler Galleries.
+Marvel at cutting-edge exhibits and Instagrammable architecture at the Hirshhorn Museum and Sculpture Garden, and have your mind blown by the crafty wizardry seen in the art at the Renwick Gallery, located steps from the White House.

 Take in centuries of artistic achievement at the Smithsonian American Art Museum, and spend a lull or lunch at the architecturally riveting Kogod Courtyard.
-You won’t have to travel far to see the most complete collection of presidential portraits, because the museum is also home to the National Portrait Gallery.
+You won’t have to travel far to see the most complete collection of presidential portraits, because the building is also home to the National Portrait Gallery.
 Each president is immortalized in the “America’s Presidents” exhibit, and the works come from artists named Rockwell, De Kooning and Close.
 Worldly art lovers will want to check out the African Art Museum, which showcases traditional and contemporary art from the continent, as well as a collection of more than 500 African relics.

-Discover Native American history, culture and art through in-depth exhibits and cultural events at the American Indian Museum, which is set in a jaw-dropping façade on the National Mall.
-For a more locally focused experience, explore the impact of social issues past and present on largely black neighborhoods at the Anacostia Community Museum.
+Discover Native American history, culture and art through in-depth exhibits and cultural events at the American Indian Museum, which is set in a jaw-dropping facade on the National Mall.
+For a more locally-focused experience, explore the impact of social issues past and present on largely black neighborhoods at the Anacostia Community Museum.
 Delve into America’s enthralling postal history from colonial times to the present at the National Postal Museum, home to artifacts that tell the story of how America has delivered its mail.

 For the adults